hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 >**Open Courses**

 Navigate to the "Open Courses" view to take this for a spin.
 Building this view was the funnest part of this example.
-This example really shows the power, speed and simplicity of React and Redux using Immutable.js for synchronous and asynchronous data calls.
+This example really shows the power, speed and simplicity of React and Redux using Action Thunks and Immutable.js for synchronous and asynchronous data calls.
 The purpose of this page was to simulate a handfull of courses that would display the number of students signed up for a certain course.
+The data supplied to the course cards are just random numbers.

 Click the green plus sign on each of the course cards to see synchronous and asynchronous data calls in action.
 The clicking of the green plus triggers a synchronous action and the timeout execution performs an asynchronous call to the .NET Core WebAPI.
-I had to throw a "Task.Delay" of one second in the .NET WebAPI so you could see the "Updating" message overlay to the course card.
+I had to throw a "Task.Delay" of one second in the .NET WebAPI so you could see the "Updating" message overlay the course card.
 The ajax calls were so fast that the "Updating" message barely showed.

 ### Project Organization

+I really enjoyed how Cory House organized all of the components, actions, reducers, selectors and stores.
+I followed his lead.
+All of the SASS (SCSS) file are located in the /src/styles directory.

+Just like the course, everything starts at the index.js file in the /src directory.

+### To Dos

+I didn't have time to finish the following:

+01. Complete all of the unit tests for the components